 Leasing Lets You Claim the $7,500 EV Tax Credit

-Earlier this year, the Federal Government radically reduced the number of vehicles eligible for the full $7,500 tax credit under the Inflation Reduction Act.
+In 2023, the Federal Government radically reduced the number of vehicles eligible for the full $7,500 tax credit under the Inflation Reduction Act.
 Less than 20 EVs and plug-in hybrids are now eligible for the credit, which not only requires eligible vehicles to be manufactured in North America, but also use battery components and critical minerals sourced in North America.
+Every year, the requirements for local components and critical minerals get more stringent, making the tax credit more difficult to access.

-Many vehicles previously eligible for $7,500 now only qualify for $3,750, while many vehicles don’t get a credit at all.
-If you’ve been considering buying an EV, this isn’t good news.
-But there is good news too: almost any electric car still qualifies for the full $7,500 – if you lease instead of buy.
+Indeed, many vehicles previously eligible for $7,500 now only qualify for $3,750, while many vehicles don’t get a credit at all.
+But there is one important caveat: if you’ve been thinking of making the switch, almost all electric vehicles still qualify for the full $7,500 – if you lease instead of buy.

 That’s because the Inflation Reduction Act legislation categorizes leased vehicles as commercial vehicles, and all battery-powered “commercial” vehicles qualify for the $7,500 credit.
 It seems like a giant loophole in the legislation, but it’s actually the result of significant lobbying by world’s automakers, who lobbied hard for electric car leases to qualify for the credit.

-The loophole has upset some politicians, who see it as supporting wealthy car buyers and a distortion of the IRA’s intent to support local production, but it does make leasing the most attractive option for driving an EV, at least for now.
+The loophole has upset some politicians, who see it as supporting wealthy car buyers and a distortion of the IRA’s intent to support local production, but it does make leasing the most attractive option for driving an EV.

 Woman and man looking at tablet together